TuxVinyards/qqX/README.md

   Further notes are in the installer script itself.
 Users of Non Filesystem Hierarchy Standard OS's such as NixOS, in particular, should read these & the notes to [#1](https://github.com/TuxVinyards/qqX/issues/1) raised by @flexiondotorg

-The installer does requires a default VM folder:
+The installer does require a default VM folder:

 - If you have existing *quickemu* virtual machines, start qqX and edit the settings file to point to where they are.